Last Update: 9/2/23

-In a bipartisan manner the Florida Legislature passed an important change in how condo boards and condominiums are to conduct themselves here in the Sunshine State.
-This new legislation addresses some important issue for South Floridians and includes criminal consequences for Condo Boards that do bad things.
+In a bipartisan manner, the Florida Legislature passed an important change in how condo boards and condominiums are to conduct themselves here in the Sunshine State.
+This new legislation addresses some important issues for South Floridians and includes criminal consequences for Condo Boards that do bad things.

 Florida Senate Bill 1682 Amends Florida Statute 718.111

 Once signed by Florida Governor Rick Scott, the changes to the Florida Condominium Act will be effective within a matter of weeks.

 Florida SB1682 will be effective on July 1, 2017, as an amendment to Florida Statute 718.111, as follows: